 Balloons are inexpensive, and there are many ways to make them fun.
 If it's a hot day, you may want to consider water balloon games.
 But, if you're inside or you don't want to get wet, these balloon games can keep everyone entertained.

-Teen parties can be a bit awkward.
+Teen parties can be a bit awkward no matter how well you have it planned.
 A few icebreakers can help them start talking, laughing, and mingling.
 Here are a few fun icebreakers that will get the party started:

 Other Fun Games